BelallSameh/InfixToPostfix-Using-Pipes-Threads/README.md

 # InfixToPostfix-Using-Pipes-Threads
-- This a calculator project that converts infix notation to postfix and then performs the calculation using threading and pipes.
+- This is a calculator project that converts infix notation to postfix and then performs the calculation using threading and pipes in c.
 - The use of pipes and threads enhances the performance of the program rather than performing this tasks sequentially.